Net Working Capital: What It Is & How To Calculate It

-The optimal ratio is to have between 1.2 – 2 times the amount of current assets to current liabilities.
+The optimal net working capital ratio is between 1.2 and 2.0.
 Anything higher could indicate that a company isn’t making good use of its current assets.
-Liquidity measures such as the quick ratio and the working capital ratio can help a company with its short-term asset management and are looked at by lenders as part of their underwriting process.
+Liquidity measures, such as the quick ratio and the current ratio can help a company with its short-term asset management and are looked at by lenders as part of their underwriting process.

 2. Increase Inventory Turnover

-Take time to review your inventory and find ways to increase your inventory turnover so you don’t become overstocked.
-While inventory is a current asset, it’s not as liquid as cash and you can typically sell your inventory for a premium.
-For example, if your inventory is worth $1,000 but you are able to sell it for $1,500 in cash, your current assets will increase by $500.
+Take a few moments and review your inventory.
+Look at where you can unload some of your surplus inventory so you don’t become overstocked.
+While inventory is a current asset, it’s not as liquid as cash and you can often sell your inventory at a premium.
+For example, if you are sitting on $10,000 worth of excess inventory but you can sell it for $15,000 in cash, your current assets will increase by $5,000.

 Short-term debts are current liabilities that are due within one year.
 If you have any short-term debts with higher interest rates, consider refinancing to a longer term.
 By doing this, the debt will no longer be included in the calculation of your NWC, aside from the total portion of principal due in one year.
-This will help increase your NWC by lowering your current liabilities.
+This will help increase your NWC by lowering the number of payments that are due.

 Net working capital measures a company’s ability to meet its current financial obligations.
-When a company has a positive net working capital, it means that it has enough short-term assets to finance to pay its short-term debts and even invest in its growth.
+When a company has positive net working capital, it means that it has enough short-term assets to pay for its short-term debt and even invest in its growth.
 Companies can increase their net working capital by refinancing high-interest-rate debt into longer-term and lower-interest-rate loans as well as selling old equipment that’s still in good working condition.